uwdb/Cosette/artifact.md

 ## Source Code

-All source code is in `/Cosette` directory.
-The source code is arranged as follows:
+The source code is in the `/Cosette` directory and is arranged as follows:

 * `hott`:  The Coq files, including denotation semantics of HoTTIR, a library developed from proving rewrite rules, and all the rules that we proved and validated using Coq.